Zero to Autonomy in Real-Time: Online Adaptation of Dynamics in Unstructured Environments: Results

 \section{Results}

-We design three experiments that progressively increase in complexity to evaluate real-time adaptation using function encoders with recursive least squares.
+We design three experiments that progressively increase in complexity to evaluate real-time adaptation using function encoders with RLS (FE-RLS).
 First, a Van der Pol oscillator provides a controlled setting to isolate the adaptation mechanism and compare against gradient-based meta-learning.
 Second, a Unity-based ROS simulator provides a high-fidelity environment for testing quantitative and qualitative performance under controlled terrain changes.
 Finally, hardware experiments on a Clearpath Jackal validate our approach under real-world conditions, including a challenging ice rink setting.

-For all experiments, we compare against three representative baselines.
-The first baseline is a function encoder with access to unrealistic batch data sampled uniformly from the test terrain dataset, which computes the coefficients offline using least squares.
-It serves as a useful reference but not a firm lower bound, since our online method can leverage additional data at runtime to refine coefficients.
+We compare against three representative baselines.
+The first baseline is a function encoder (FE) with access to unrealistic batch data sampled uniformly from the test terrain dataset, which computes the coefficients offline using least squares.
+It serves as a useful reference but not a firm lower bound, since our online method (FE-RLS) can leverage additional data at runtime to refine coefficients.
 The second is a neural ODE \cite{chen2018neuralODEs} trained on the same data as the function encoder.
 The neural ODE remains fixed without any online adaptation, illustrating the performance of a standard learned dynamics model that remains static after training.
-The third is Model-Agnostic Meta-Learning (MAML) \cite{finn2017model}, which represents the dominant approach for fast adaptation.
+The third is MAML \cite{finn2017model}, which represents the dominant approach for fast adaptation.
 The MAML-adapted neural ODE trains a single neural network so that its parameters are easily adaptable to new environments.